percona/pxc-docs/docs/compile.md

     $ ./build-ps/build-binary.sh ./pxc-build
     ```

-When the compilation completes, `pxc-build` contains a tarball, such as `Percona-XtraDB-Cluster-8.0.x86_64.tar.gz`, that you can deploy on your system.
+When the compilation completes, `pxc-build` contains a tarball, such as `Percona-XtraDB-Cluster-{{vers}}.tar.gz`, that you can deploy on your system.

 !!! note